 Anything EarthBound-related in Super Smash Bros..
 Brawl's Subspace Emissary mode.
 Rundown: Lucas is characterized as a scared little kid, despite his psychic powers.
 He spends half a level running away from a giant hopping statue that Ness offs with one PK Flash.
 Then, after Wario attacks the two of them, Ness makes a Heroic Sacrifice for Lucas, who then runs away from Wario and the trophy-ified Ness without trying to save him.
 He makes some progress since then; several stages later when Wario shows up to attack him and the Pokémon Trainer, instead of running away, he steps up and takes Wario out.

 This mirrors his growth in Mother 3.
 His twin brother Claus is much braver... though this leads to Mecha-Drago nearly killing him when he goes to avenge his mom's death, and Porky reformatting him as his army's general.

 The Sly Cooper series of games has Murray and Bentley:

 Bentley is an even more obvious example.
 He acts strictly as Mission Control in the first game, actually starts going out and doing stuff in the second and by the third has tricked himself out so that Sly is really only the leader of the gang in name.
+Between the first and second games, he also changes from a character that essentially only tells the player how the controls work to the guy who comes up with every single incredibly intricate heist plan.
 Many fans actually consider Bentley, not Sly, to be the true hero of the franchise thanks to this and his overall characters development.